Setting up a Tails BitTorrent or HTTPS mirror helps Tails users downloading it faster and more reliably.

 As a contributor to Tails availability over BitTorrent, it is very important you share the very latest published version, and only this one: users need to be able to quickly download it and upgrade when we release security fixes, and there is no need to help propagate outdated versions with security flaws.

-Else, new versions are announced on:
+New versions are announced on:

 HTTPS

-You will also need 80 GiB of disk space.
+• 80 GiB of disk space

 If you satisfy these practical requirements, please read on!
 Else, please consider seeding Tails images over BitTorrent instead.